Versatile audio-visual learning for emotion recognition: Introduction

 \emph{Artificial intelligent} (AI) methods have been explored for audio-visual learning to achieve high performance in either multimodal or unimodal scenarios \cite{Zhu_2021_2,Parthasarathy_2020_2, Goncalves_2022_3}.
 Most conventional models rely on building separate modality-specific branches \cite{Ngiam_2011, arandjelovic_2017, Antoniadis_2021} or employing ensemble-like techniques \cite{Hao_2020}, which can lead to convoluted and complex architectures.
 With the introduction of transformer frameworks \cite{Vaswani_2017}, many solutions have been developed to avoid training with modality-specific strategies.
 These models even implement formulations that unify the cross-modality relationships \cite{Akbari_2021,gong_2022} into a single, comprehensive model.

 Despite significant recent advancements in the construction of simpler multimodal models, there are still open research questions to be considered when constructing a unified multimodal model.
 One of these challenges is that current methods tend to solely focus on one type of \emph{machine learning} (ML) task \cite{Baltrusaitis_2019}.
 For example, they consider either classification or regression problems, without considering the potential need for versatility across different problem types.
 In emotion recognition, this problem is especially important, since emotions can be alternatively described with emotional attributes (e.g., arousal, valence, dominance) and categorical emotions (e.g., anger, happiness, sadness) \cite{ElAyadi_2011}.

-Depending on the setting, therefore, it is important to have a model that can be utilized in both regression (emotional attributes) and classification (categorical emotions) settings.
+Depending on the setting, therefore, it is important to have a model that can be utilized for either regression (emotional attributes) or classification (categorical emotions) settings without making major changes in the architecture.
 Moreover, current methods often disregard the importance of maintaining distinct representations for each modality to capture modality-specific \cite{Zadeh_2018_2} features and characteristics within shared layers, which could affect performance in unimodal settings\cite{Ngiam_2011}.
 By failing to account for the unique characteristics of each modality, the models may not optimally leverage the strengths of each input type, ultimately limiting their effectiveness.
 Moreover, the complexity of many existing models can be a drawback, as it may lead to increased computational demands and reduced interpretability \cite{agrawal_2016}, making it more challenging for researchers and practitioners to analyze and adapt the models for various applications.